MatthewJSinger/cinema-scraper/README.md

 ```
 Output
 ```
-The Menu is playing at the following times on Sunday at Vue Manchester 10:10
+The Menu is playing at the following times on Sunday at Vue Manchester Printworks 10:10
 12:10
 14:20